linde12/dotfiles/README.md

 # Firefox

-Configure fonts and don't allow pages to use their own.
+Search for antialaising issue with default Helvetica fonts and fix it.

 # Pokemon